saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 * Download and start a proxy tunnel
 * Stop a running proxy tunnel
 * Understand how shared tunnels are used
+* Learn how to do a Manual (Live) test with Sauce Connect

 #### Video
 [Set Up Sauce Connect Proxy](https://youtu.be/cpBcGeZ_wQU)